 Sid Stamm / Bio

 Sid is Professor of Computer Science and Software Engineering at Rose-Hulman Institute of Technology, where he studies and teaches security, privacy, computer forensics, and computer systems.
-His research focuses on online identity theft, tracking (web and physical devices), protection measures, web security policy, and data privacy.
-Sid designed and implemented many of the security and privacy-related features in Firefox including Do Not Track and Content Security Policy, and enjoys hacking on open source projects.
-He has published numerous papers on privacy and security and holds a Ph.D. in Computer Science from Indiana University.
+He has established most of the security and privacy offerings at Rose-Hulman and focuses on tracking, protection measures, web security policy, and data privacy.
+Formerly principal engineer at Mozilla, Sid designed and implemented many of the security and privacy-related features on the web including Strict Transport Security, Do Not Track (may it rest in peace) and Content Security Policy; he always enjoys hacking on open source projects.
+Sid has published numerous papers on privacy, security, and CS education, and holds a Ph.D. in Computer Science from Indiana University.
 When he's not in front of a computer, he's usually at the controls of an airplane or underneath a leaky, broken car with a wrench.

 Longer Bio